NixOS: Confederation

 └───git-sync: package 'git-sync-0d0s33l2..hhjz'

-“high level” and easy to navigate.
+I try to keep the flake.nix “high level” and easy to navigate.
 So I factor out

-unnecessary details into helper functions and nix
+unnecessary details into helper functions and nix expressions that typically

-gets placed into ./lib
+gets placed into ./lib.

 Inputs

-are the inputs (aka. dependencies) of the
+Everything under inputs are the inputs (aka. dependencies) of the

 configuration flake.
 To ensure reproducibility all inputs are locked in the

-commands, but is also added as a git
+flake.lock file which is managed by nix commands, but is also added as a git

 file to track its history of changes.

-that have a similar structure to
+The inputs typically list other nix flakes that have a similar structure to

-field is resolved using nix registry symbolic identifiers and we can also tell nix
+the one from my dotfiles repo.
+The <input>.url field is resolved using nix registry symbolic identifiers and we can also tell nix that an input is not

-repository, which is very convenient.
+for instance any git repository, which is very convenient.
 In my case I use

 that for tracking Doom Emacs and my wallpaper repo.